The Send Brewing in Knightville

 24 Preble St – the original Arcadia space is available.
 The 2,835 sq ft storefront near Dutch’s and Slab is listed for $20/sq ft (NNN).

-144 State St – 2 retail spaces will be available in the development in the former Mercy Hospital building on State Street.
-The 1,100 and 2,566 sq ft spaces are available for $20-26/sq ft (MG).
+144 State St – 2 retail spaces are available in the former Mercy Hospital building on State Street.
+The 1,100 and 2,477 sq ft spaces are available for $20-24/sq ft (MG).
+Chocolate Passions occupies the 3rd commercial space in this new development.

 53 Wharf St –a 1,600 sq ft space on the corner of Wharf and Union Streets is available for $30/sq ft (MG).